 Mike Musgrove, the recently elected chair of the Pagosa Springs Parks and Recreation Commission, accompanied by local architect Courtney King, attended the Monday afternoon meeting of the wayfinding and signage subcommittee of the Town Tourism Committee, and in perhaps the most telling moment, was forced to introduce himself to Jon Johnson, the subcommittee’s leader — the two had never met before.

 SUN readers will recall a Jan.
 31 report on the most recent meeting of the Friends of Reservoir Hill where Musgrove was quoted as saying, “The TTC removed the trail signage at the Hot Springs Boulevard trailhead as well as the San Juan Motel trailhead.
 Then they basically looked at the parks department and said, ‘Oh, there’s no trail sign up here.
-You guys need to do something about this.’ ”
+You guys need to do something about this, like call up one of those guys who create vinyl banners in one day.’ ”

 A re-reading of the Jan.
 31 SUN will reveal the point of the article was not to attack the TTC or to lend credence to Musgrove’s claim, but simply to highlight the misunderstanding and to point out the need for better communication between all town committees, commissions and boards.